Earlier this summer I piecemealed together a DIY kombucha kit so that I could save money by not buying kombucha from the store anymore.

 - have always wanted to brew kombucha but feel overwhelmed at the idea of putting together your own kit

 To get started with The Basic Edition kombucha continuous brew kit, click HERE.

 Choose The Premium Edition kombucha continous brew kit if you align with everything said in the The Basic Edition description AND:

 - are ready to brew kombucha for the long haul

 - want to experiment with different flavors of kombucha on the first ferment

 - are particular about the type of tea and type of sugar you use

 - anticipate drinking more than 2 gallons of kombucha each week (for yourself and/or combined household)

-To get started with The Premium Edition kombucha continuous brew kit, sign up for a free recipe booklet, choose the starter kit on the next page, fill out your information and choose The Premium Edition at checkout ($299).
+To get started with The Premium Edition kombucha continuous brew kit, click HERE and choose the Premium Kit.